tiagotakeda/object_oriented_prog_cpp/README.md

 The complete material is available, in Portuguese, in this repository.

-The bibliography of the material which is based the course is:
+The bibliography of the material is:

 * BUDD, T. **An Introduction to Object-Oriented Programming**.
 Addison-Wesley, 3rd ed.
 2002.